RanaSheharyar/Background_Remover_Streamlit_App/README.md

 A web app built with ```Python``` and ```Streamlit``` that enables users to remove background from images using pre-trained ML models.

-It does well for most images that doesn't have messy background but I'm sure you won't expect photoshop like results :)
+It does well for most images that don't have messy backgrounds but I'm sure you won't expect Photoshop like results :)

 ### Features
 - Downloadable final result